astronomer/docs/astro/cli/get-started-cli.md

 description: Create an Airflow project and run it locally on your computer in just a few minutes.
 ---

-One of the Astro CLI's main features is its ability to run Airflow on your local computer.
-After you install the Astro CLI and Docker Desktop, follow these steps to quickly build a project and run Airflow locally.
+One of the Astro CLI's main features is its ability to run Airflow on your local machine.
+After you install the Astro CLI and Docker Desktop, follow these steps to build an Airflow project and run it in a local Airflow environment using just a few commands.

 ## Prerequisites